The network topology is shown in the appendix. The packet loss ratio approximates 1.5% when the gateway of the NE80E are pinged from the NC server.

 1. Because the NE80E cannot collect information about the ping echo packets that it responds with, the traffic statistics on the NE80E cannot lead to accurate judgment on whether the NE80E correctly responds to the ping request packets.
 However, according to the statistics, the NE80E receives the ping request packets from the NC server.

 2. Attach a PC directly to the NE80E on the site.
 Ping the IP address of the NE80E from the PC.
-It is found that packets are still lost.
-Capture the packets.
+It is found that packets are still lost. analysis the packets.
 It is found that the NE80E can receive all ping request packets from the PC, but fails to respond to some other packets.
 Therefore, it is deduced that packets are lost on the NE80E.

-3. Analyze the captured packets (for details, see the appendix).
+3. Analyze the packets (for details, see the appendix).
 It is found that the NE80E sends an ARP request packet every time it discards a packet.
 Therefore, packet loss on the NE80E must be caused by the lack of ARP entries.

 4. Check ARP entries of the NE80E.
 It is found that ARP entries are refreshed from time to time.
 The aging time is 20 minutes.
 That is, the NE80E refreshes ARP entries at least once a minute.